Shreya3145/Random-Word-Pair-Generator/README.md

    dart --versions //dart version

 First go to command palette and type "Flutter : Emulators" or "Flutter : Devices" based on your need,<br>
-3. flutter emulators
+3. flutter emulators <br>
 4. flutter run //runs the emulator

 5. flutter clean //cleans and deletes like literally and gives so much red lines, just run "flutter pub get" to clear them up!

-6. flutter pub outdated //checks the pubspec whether the dependencies are outdated or not flutter pub upgrade //upgrades the pubspec whether the dependencies flutter pub get //gets the versions of dependencies
+6. flutter pub outdated //checks the pubspec whether the dependencies are outdated or not <br>
+   flutter pub upgrade //upgrades the pubspec whether the dependencies <br>
+   flutter pub get //gets the versions of dependencies

 7. flutter packages get //a list of packages are given